The programme is modular in structure and has three main areas of study: music studies, teacher education and school experience.

 No applicant can be admitted to this programme without interview and audition.
 Interviews/auditions are normally held between January and April in the session prior to admission, although other arrangements may be made in exceptional circumstances.
 On receipt of your application you will be invited to attend an audition/interview.
 At the same time you will be provided with additional information regarding the nature of the audition/interview.

-If you are accepted to a teaching degree you must undertake a Criminal Conviction check prior to enrolment.
+If you are accepted to a teaching degree you must undertake a Criminal Convictions check prior to enrolment.
 It is your responsibility to pay for the check.
 Details will be sent to you.

 For applicants whose first language is not English, the University sets a minimum English Language proficiency level.